krjj/auth/README.md

 # About

 Auth is flexible authentication solution.

-It :
+✨ Features
 - Is nodejs based.
 - Stores session data in redis store.
 - Persistent data stored in MongoDB.